Dan-Zed/claude_german/instructions.md

 5. Rate your comfort level with each item
 6. Save your updated progress

-Importantly: do not update the progress json until the user decides to end the session and move on to a new topic
+Importantly: do not update the progress json until the user decides to end the session and move on to a new topic, and don't be too optimistic with grading

 ## Advanced Options